 Is this exceptional?
 No, it is not.
-We already examined Scherer's work on eighteenth and nineteenth century classical music, showing that the adoption of copyright did not increase and probably reduced the output of classical music composers.
-Moreover, Beginning in 1919, the length of copyright has been continually extended.
+We already examined Scherer's work on eighteenth and nineteenth century classical music, showing that the adoption of copyright did not increase and possibly reduced the output of classical music composers.
+Moreover, beginning in 1919, the length of copyright has been continually extended.
 At the turn of the century it was 28 years and could be extended for another 14.
-Prior to the Sonny Bono/Mickey Mouse Act of 1998 it was 75 years for works for hire, and the life of the author plus 50 years otherwise, its last major extension having been approved in 1976.
-So the length of copyright term roughly doubled during the course of the century.
+Prior to the Copyright Term Extension Act (CTEA, or Sonny Bono Act in the popular press) of 1998 it was 75 years for works for hire, and the life of the author plus 50 years otherwise, its last major extension having been approved in 1976.
+Thus, the length of copyright term roughly doubled during the course of the century.
 If this approximate doubling of the length of copyright encouraged the production of additional literary works, we would expect that the per capita number of literary works registered would have gone up.
 Below is a graph of the number of literary copyrights per capita registered in the United States in the last century.
 Apparently economic theory works whereas the theory according to which extending copyright term boosts creativity in the long run, does not.
 The various copyright extensions have not led to an increase in the output of literary work.

 While vigorously defending their "property" the big media corporations are busily grabbing yours.
-The most recent copyright extension, the Sonny Bono Copyright Term Extension Act of 1998 (CTEA), is the biggest land grab in history.
+The most recent copyright extension, the Copyright Term Extension Act of 1998 (CTEA), is the biggest land grab in history.
 This remarkable piece of legislation not only extended the term of copyright by 20 years for new works but also retroactively to existing works.
 Copyright increased a hefty 40% in one quick legislative shot.
-Now, consider any normal economic activity, say: the amount of effort you put in your daily work; try thinking of what would happen if the monetary payoff from your effort went up of 40% overnight.
+Now, consider any normal economic activity, say: the amount of effort you put in your daily work; try thinking of what would happen if your hourly wage went up substantially overnight.
 Our bet is that you would put a lot more effort in your work, and your company would witness a "productivity explosion" taking place at your desk.
 Did any one notice an explosion of artistic and cultural creations in the USA, during the last seven years?
-Did artists, writers and musicians begin to migrate in flocks from everywhere else in the world to the USA, to reap the fantastic benefits of the Bono Copyright Extension?
+Did artists, writers and musicians begin to migrate in flocks from everywhere else in the world to the USA, to reap the fantastic benefits of the Bono copyright extension?
 Strangely, if this amazing development took place, both the mainstream and underground media seemed to have missed it.

 How is it possible that an extension of copyright terms of 40% could have zero impact on artistic production?
 The answer is simple, and you probably have already figured it out: those extra years come far in the future during the life of an author, hence their economic value for the author is very small.
-In fact, a careful calculation, subscribed by a number of Nobel prizes in economics shows that, as far as living artists are concerned, those extra years are equivalent to increasing their expected revenues of a hefty ...
+In fact a calculation in a legal brief prepared by a number of distinguished economists including several with Nobel prizes shows that, as far as living artists are concerned, those extra years are equivalent to increasing their expected revenues of a hefty ...
 0.33%.
 As they explain